kyma-project/serverless/docs/user/tutorials/01-10-create-inline-function.md

 >**NOTE:** Kyma Dashboard uses Busola, which is not installed by default.
 Follow the [installation instructions](https://github.com/kyma-project/busola/blob/main/docs/install-kyma-dashboard-manually.md).

-1. Create a Namespace or select one from the drop-down list in the top navigation panel.
+1. Create a namespace or select one from the drop-down list in the top navigation panel.

 2. Go to **Workloads** > **Functions** and select **Create Function**.